 Traveling with toddlers can be, well, tricky.
-But one of the most fun parts, in addition to just being in new places, is getting to eat different food.
-And since our little people are not always as enthusiastic about a change in their routine, here are my best tips for eating well and enjoying yourselves while away from home…even when you might be out of your routine.
+But one of the most fun parts is getting to eat different food while you’re exploring a new place.
+Here are my best tips for eating well and enjoying yourselves while away from home…even when you might be out of your routine.

 How to Eat Well While Traveling With Toddlers